-Since the last committee meeting, one action from an audit report has been completed by officers.
-At the date of reporting, there are nine agreed management actions which are overdue for implementation.
+Since the last committee meeting, three actions from audit reports have been completed by officers.
+At the date of reporting, there are eleven agreed management actions which are overdue for implementation.
 An analysis of the implementation of actions is provided in Appendix 3.
-There are four actions which were assessed as 'High' priority which have been overdue for more than three months - full details are provided in Appendix 4.
+There are three actions which were assessed as 'High' priority which have been overdue for more than three months - full details are provided in Appendix 4.